makaimann/Stanford-FAST/README.md

 # Formal At Scale Technology

-This repo currently contains circular pointer FIFO and data integrity scoreboard implementations in both Magma and Verilog.
+This repo currently contains circular pointer FIFO and data integrity scoreboard implementations in Verilog, Magma, and CoreIR.
-The Magma circuit instances have not been tested or formally verified yet, but that will happen soon.
-The Verilog implementation has a bounded proof of data integrity for WIDTH=8 and DEPTH=8.
-A Deficit Weighted Round Robin Arbiter implementation is upcoming.
-Check back for updates.
+The modules are all parameterized and the current target is to improve bounded model checking of data integrity with WIDTH=8 and
+DEPTH=8, with the hope that improving BMC on these parameter values would also help with larger values.
+The Verilog implementation also contains a Deficit Weighted Round Robin Arbiter.
+This can be used in combination with the FIFO to create difficult verification challenges of composed arbiters and FIFOs.

+The data integrity scoreboard keeps track of the number of elements, non-deterministically selects a "magic packet", and checks that this packet exits when it should.

 ## Known Bugs
-* Yosys fails to fetch model when using `--unroll` and/or CVC4.
-Therefore, the generated .vcd file is incomplete.
-I (Makai) will look into this when I get a chance and submit a pull request.
-For now, if you're trying to look at counter examples, use yosys-smtbmc with `-s z3` and without `--unroll`.
-* As of now, Z3 will return incorrect counter examples in incremental mode with -nomem set in the yosys translation.
-There is a corresponding GitHub [issue](https://github.com/Z3Prover/z3/issues/1458).
-* For some reason, setting the width to 128 or larger overconstrains the verification query.
-In other words, setting the width to 128 makes the solvers return UNSAT even without the necessary environmental assumptions.
-I have no idea why...
+* The arbiter fails liveness checks if the quantum values are not fixed at the packet size.
+This needs further investigation.
+* On some systems, Yosys fails to produce a .vcd file for SMT solvers other than z3.

 ## Required Software
 * [Yosys](https://github.com/YosysHQ/yosys)